 - Scalability and pouch cell geometry.
 We believe that large-format pouched prismatic (flat) cells represent the best long-term battery technology for use in large electro-motive and energy storage systems.
 Today, cylindrical battery technology is common since the mass production of cylindrical cells has been established for a long period.
 However, the use of cylindrical cell technology for larger applications, such as transportation or energy storage, has limitations in scale-up.
-In addition, cylindrical cells in the past have been shown to demonstrate issues with heat removal, size scale up, cycle-life as well as safety.
 We have designed, developed and manufactured large-format prismatic pouch cells suitable for the electro-motive and energy storage industry. - Safety: We believe our batteries provides a high level of safety in a lithium-ion battery.
 Safety in lithium-ion batteries is becoming an important performance factor and original equipment manufacturers ("OEMs") and users of lithium-ion batteries prefer to have the highest level of safety possible in lithium-ion batteries. - Cycle-life: Our cells are in the forefront of battery manufacturers with respect to cycle life, with excellent rate capabilities.
 Cycle life is generally controlled by the parasitic reactions inside the cell and these reactions have to be reduced in-order to deliver industry leading cycle-life.
 Higher cycle life is of importance in many intensive applications of lithium-ion batteries.